• Home

 Why?
 Because this particular survival shovel is not only a shovel but also includes two saws, a fire starter, a glass breaker, a pickaxe, a whistle, two bottle openers, and a knife.

 As long as these extra pieces of gear are high quality, there’s no need to carry duplicates.
-Smart consolidation alone will save you a ton of unnecessary weight and precious pack space.

 Use this shovel example with all your INCH Bag gear to build the perfect INCH bag.